-As we watch and celebrate the Tokyo 2020 Olympic Games, we can’t help but wonder, “what does life look like for these athletes after the Olympics?”
+As we watch and celebrate the Beijing 2022 Olympic Games, we can’t help but wonder, “what does life look like for these athletes after the Olympics?”
 You might assume that these players will continue on with their sport or end up in a sports-related profession such as coaching or broadcasting, but the reality is, most of these athletes will start a career outside of sports.

 We caught up with several employees who competed in the Olympic Games and have subsequently had successful careers with Stryker.
 Read on to learn more about their life after the Olympics.

 Steve Lewis, Seoul 1988 Games, and Barcelona 1992 Games

 Steve represented the United States in Track & Field in the 1988 Olympic Games in Seoul, South Korea, and the 1992 Olympic Games in Barcelona, Spain.
 He is an incredibly accomplished athlete who won multiple Olympic medals including:

 Gold Medal in 400-meters at Seoul 1988 Olympics

 Gold Medal in 4 X 400-meter relay at Seoul 1988 Olympics

 Silver Medal in 400-meters at Barcelona 1992 Olympics